luchiniatwork/snapshoter/README.md

 Setting up Redis (snapshot-redis)
 ---------------------------------

-A vanilla Redis server is required by snapshoter.
+A vanilla Redis server is required by Snapshoter.
 A sample [redis.conf](https://github.com/luchiniatwork/snapshoter/blob/master/snapshot-redis/redis.conf) is provided for reference.

 All sample Redis files are found on [snapshot-redis](https://github.com/luchiniatwork/snapshoter/tree/master/snapshot-redis).

-If you use [Docker](https://www.docker.com/) a Dockerfile is provided.
+If you use [Docker](https://www.docker.com/), a Dockerfile is provided in the [snapshot-redis](https://github.com/luchiniatwork/snapshoter/tree/master/snapshot-redis) folder.
+The `build_image.sh` script trigers a named image build and
+`refresh_container.sh` stops, deletes, recreates and runs a container out of it.

+You should also refer to the Dockerfile in terms of dependencies.

 Setting up the HTTP Entrypoint (snapshot-app)
 ---------------------------------------------

-Snapshoter's HTTP entrypoint is a [NodeJS](http://nodejs.org/) app.
+Snapshoter's HTTP entrypoint is a [Node.js](http://nodejs.org/) app.

-Make sure you have NodeJS and npm installed.
-See [http://nodejs.org/](http://nodejs.org/).
+Make sure you have Node.js and npm installed.
+Refer to [http://nodejs.org/](http://nodejs.org/) for specifc details for your target environment.

+If you use [Docker](https://www.docker.com/), a Dockerfile is provided in the [snapshot-app](https://github.com/luchiniatwork/snapshoter/tree/master/snapshot-app) folder.
+The `build_image.sh` script trigers a named image build and
+`refresh_container.sh` stops, deletes, recreates and runs a container out of it.

-Other dependencies may apply depending on your setup.
+Other dependencies may also apply depending on your setup.
 Refer to the [Dockerfile](https://github.com/luchiniatwork/snapshoter/tree/master/snapshot-app/Dockerfile) for details.

-A Dockerfile is provided in [snapshot-app](https://github.com/luchiniatwork/snapshoter/tree/master/snapshot-app).
+For Debian Jessie, for instance, you may need to run the following:

+    $ apt-get -y update && \
+        apt-get install -y \
+        libfreetype6 \
+        libfontconfig \
+        nodejs \
+        npm \
+        git

+**IMPORTANT**: some Linux distributions (such as Debian Jessie) have Node.js' binary as `nodejs`.
+This is incompatible with Snapshoter.
+If that's your case, make sure to symlink it with:

+    sudo ln /usr/bin/nodejs /usr/bin/node

 The server runs on port 3000 so make sure to remap your ports when running the container or the process on the server.